aertslab/SCopeLoomR/README.md

 You can find a tutorial on how to create .loom files and read data from them in the [package vignette](https://github.com/aertslab/SCopeLoomR/blob/master/vignettes/SCopeLoomR_tutorial.Rmd).

 ## Version History

+March, 2020

+* Version 0.7.0
+    * Add functionality to convert loom with v2 specification to v3 specification.
+This conversion is recommended if you're planning to use the crowd annotation system from SCope.

 February, 2020